-Here is a series of tweets that list the books I recommend reading for beginners and students interested in training in the field of psychoanalytic and psychodynamic psychotherapy.
+Here is a list the books I recommend reading for beginners and students interested in training in the field of psychoanalytic and psychodynamic psychotherapy.
 Reading choices depend on the reader’s familiarity with the field.

 -----